 - Transmit “Message.”
 Perform open loop power control.
 This means each endpoint will send its message at a given spreading factor depending on the channel conditions it has.
 These are also random, in that they are completely dependent on environmental conditions.
 There is no coordination between endpoints or between endpoints and base stations, they simply send the signal using the spreading factor they need to get the message through.
 These messages are sent using the gold code the base station is expecting.
 This is what makes the signal look like noise to all devices at that frequency—including other RPMA endpoints.

 - Expect It May Not Get Through.
 What this means is that all endpoints send their signal at a random offset and the vast majority do not arrive at the same time so their link can be demodulated.
 Of those links that do collide these cannot be demodulated at this point but will be.
-In the rare instances that the full link budget is required, the RPMA node relies on the acknowledgement scheme to determine that the messaged failed to be received by the base station and the node will retry in the future when it has moved away from edge of cell conditions.
+In the rare instances that the full link budget is required, the RPMA node relies on the acknowledgment scheme to determine that the messaged failed to be received by the base station and the node will retry in the future when it has moved away from the edge of cell conditions.

 Base Station Brute-Force Processing